Zeanon/klipper/docs/Config_Reference.md

 #   more points than steppers then you will likely have a fixed
 #   minimum value for the range of probed points which you can learn
 #   by observing command output.
+#max_deviation: 5.0
+#   The maximum amount all points can deviate from each other before
+#   the z_tilt is aborted.
+#increasing_threshold: 0.0000001
+#   Sets the threshold that probe points can increase before the z_tilt
+#   will be aborted.
 ```

 ### [quad_gantry_level]